Preparing For Camp

 If you need to cancel your registration, please contact us quickly since some camps are full and do have waiting lists.
 Keep in mind that a portion of your fee is nonrefundable depending on the date of your cancellation.
 Trout Lake Camps does not issue refunds for campers who leave because of homesickness or illness.

-Laundry are not available for campers.
+Laundry is not available for campers.
 Enough clothing should be packed for the entire week.
-Of course in emergency situations, counselors are happy to wash sleeping bags or other clothing.
+Of course in emergency situations, cabin leaders are happy to wash sleeping bags or other clothing.
 All clothes and a bag for dirty laundry should be labeled with the camper's name and phone number (the single largest lost and found item at Trout is an unmarked black garbage bag of dirty clothes!).